melvinkukwansafari/rahisisha/README.md

 # Job Seekers - React Frontend

-This is the React frontend for the Job Seekers application.
-It provides the user interface for searching and applying for jobs.
+Welcome to our Job seeking app This is the React frontend for the Job Seekers application.
+It provides the user interface for searching and applying for jobs.  built using ReactJS, CSS and Bootstrap.
+Our app allows users to search for different categories of job from different employers hence applying for it

+New users will get to weeks free trial before they start paying which will be tracked using cookies

 # Features

--User authentication and authorization.
--Admin Authentication and authorization.
+-Authentication and Authorization for admins, users, employers  and job seekers .
 -Search jobs by category.
--View job details and apply for jobs.
+-View or search job details by category  and apply for jobs.
--Integration with the Ruby on Rails backend.
+-Dashboard for job seekers to view already listed jobs for application -Integration with the Ruby on Rails backend.

 # Requirements